 After your first day on the job, you are eligible for pension benefit provisions.
 This plan provides you with a lifetime income after retirement.
 Pension plan premiums are 50% employer paid; your portion is deducted from your salary.

-For general information about benefits for Public Service Employees, see New to the Public Service - Benefits.
+For general information about benefits for Public Service Employees, see Public service group insurance benefit plans

 Building your career of a lifetime is attainable.
 There are exciting career pathways available to you as we support your career in the 9-1-1 Police Dispatch Program.